jdbctemplatemapper/jdbctemplatemapper/README.md

 ## Features

   1. One liners for CRUD.
-  2. Fluent style queries for relationships hasOne, hasMany, hasMany through (many to many) and other ways to query relationships.
+  2. Fluent style queries for hasOne, hasMany, hasMany through (many to many) and other ways to query relationships.
   3. Auto assign properties for models:
       * auto assign created on, updated on.
       * auto assign created by, updated by using an implementation of interface IRecordOperatorResolver.